quochieu586/ML_capybara/src/models/HMM/README.md

     - **Positive**: precision = 0.45, recall = 0.53, F1 = 0.49
 - **Macro Average F1-Score**: 0.44
 - **Weighted Average F1-Score**: 0.44
+### Result Analysis:
+- The current model shows moderate performance, with F1-scores ranging between 0.38 and 0.49 across sentiment classes.
+The model performs best on Positive and Negative sentiments but struggles with detecting Neutral samples (low recall of 0.31), which suggests it often misses neutral instances.
+Overall, the model’s accuracy and F1-scores indicate there is significant room for improvement
 ## Model Strengths

 1. **Sequence Awareness**: HMMs model word sequences explicitly, unlike bag-of-words or TF-IDF models.